Test of Significance for High-dimensional Thresholds with Application to Individualized Minimal Clinically Important Difference: Introduction

 Firstly, if there were no covariate $\bZ$, the MCID can be estimated by $\argmax_\tau \{\PP(X\geq \tau\mid Y=1) + \PP(X<\tau\mid Y=-1)\}$, which is equivalent to \beq \argmin_\tau ~ \EE[w(Y)L_{01}\{Y(X-\tau)\}], \eeq where $L_{01}(u)=\frac12\{1-\sign u\}$ is the 0-1 loss, $\sign u=1$ if $u\geq0$ and $-1$ otherwise, $w(1)=1/\pi$, $w(-1)=1/(1-\pi)$ and $\pi=\PP(Y=1)$.
 When the high-dimensional covariate $\bZ$ is available, as the focus of this paper, the natural idea is to consider the iMCID with a functional form of $\bZ$, say $\tau(\bZ)$.
 In clinical practice, a simple structure, such as linear, is preferred due to its transparency and convenience for interpretation, especially for high-dimensional data.
-Therefore, we focus on the linear structure $\tau(\bZ)=\bbeta^T\bZ$ in this paper.
-The objective becomes \beq \bbeta^* = \argmin_{\bbeta}R(\bbeta), ~~\textrm{where}~~R(\bbeta)=\EE\big[ w(Y)L_{01}\{Y(X - \bbeta^{T}\bZ)\} \big]. \eeq Throughout this paper we assume that $\bbeta^*$ exists and is unique.
+Therefore, we focus on the linear structure $\tau(\bZ)=\bbeta^T\bZ$ in this paper. { The objective thus becomes \beq \bbeta^* = \argmin_{\bbeta}R(\bbeta), ~~\textrm{where}~~R(\bbeta)=\EE\big[ w(Y)L_{01}\{Y(X - \bbeta^{T}\bZ)\} \big], \eeq and the expectation is with respect to the joint distribution of $(X, Y, \bZ)$. } Throughout this paper we assume that $\bbeta^*$ exists and is unique---the existence and uniqueness can be verified under specific models; see Section S3.1 in the Supplement for details.
 Denote $\bbeta^* = (\theta^*,\bgamma^{*T})^T$, where $\theta^*$ is an arbitrary one-dimensional component of $\bbeta^*$ and $\bgamma^*$ represents the rest of the parameter which is high-dimensional.
 In this paper, we start from considering the hypothesis testing procedure for the parameter $\theta^*$.
 With a simple reparametrization, the same procedure can be applied to infer the iMCID $\bc_0^T\bbeta^*$ for some fixed and known vector $\bc_0\in\RR^d$.

-It is also worthwhile to mention that, although the motivation of this paper is to study iMCID, our formulation of this problem can be similarly applied to other scenarios as well, such as the covariate-adjusted Youden index \citep{xu2014model}, one-bit compressed sensing \citep{boufounos20081}, linear binary response model \citep{manski1975maximum,manski1985semiparametric}, and personalized medicine \citep{wang2018quantile}.
-Interested readers could refer to \cite{feng2019nonregular} for those examples.
+It is worthwhile to mention that, although the motivation of this paper is to study iMCID, our formulation of this problem can be similarly applied to other scenarios as well, such as the covariate-adjusted Youden index \citep{xu2014model}, one-bit compressed sensing \citep{boufounos20081}, linear binary response model \citep{manski1975maximum,manski1985semiparametric}, and personalized medicine \citep{wang2018quantile}.
+Interested readers could refer to \cite{feng2022nonregular} for those examples.